jongpie/NebulaLogger/README.md

 ### Logger for OmniStudio: Quick Start

 For OmniStudio builders, the included Apex class `CallableLogger` provides access to Nebula Logger's core features, directly in omniscripts and omni integration procedures.
 Simply use the `CallableLogger` class as a remote action within OmniStudio, and provide any inputs needed for the logging action.
-For more details (including what actions are available, and their required inputs), see [the section on the `CallableLogger` Apex class](#isvs-&-package-developers:-loosely-couple-your-2gp-with-nebula-logger)
+For more details (including what actions are available, and their required inputs), see [the section on the `CallableLogger` Apex class](https://github.com/jongpie/NebulaLogger/wiki/Dynamically-Call-Logger).
+For more details on logging in OmniStudio, [see the OmniStudio wiki page](https://github.com/jongpie/NebulaLogger/wiki/Nebula-Logger-for-OmniStudio)

-`TODO` Add omnistudio screenshots for script & IP

 ---